 Some suspicious behaviors include accessing the network from unusual or off-site locations, clocking into work at odd hours, logging into the system at odd hours or when off-the-clock, copying or printing larger-than-normal amounts of information, and accessing forbidden applications or never-before-used applications.

-Employee monitoring software can help you detect these types of worrying behaviors and find out where they’re coming from.
-The judicious use of employee monitoring software is a good way to keep tabs on employees and collect user behavior data to ensure that no malicious or negligent behavior escapes notice.
+It’s important that you find a solution to detect these types of worrying behaviors and find out where they’re coming from.
+The judicious use of user computer activity monitoring is a good way to keep tabs on employees and collect user behavior data to ensure that no malicious or negligent behavior escapes notice.

 Provide Comprehensive Training

 Training in security procedures, such as password protocols, can prevent some insider threats.

 Employee training is an important tool for increasing security and preventing insider threats.
 Some insider threats are not malicious at all but are the result of forgetfulness, accidental oversight, or the desire to skip security steps to complete work faster or more efficiently.
 Employee training is an effective way to prevent these types of insider threats.

 Employees who receive comprehensive training on why security matters and how to follow security best practices correctly are less likely to forget or deliberately skip steps.
 Employees should receive thorough training in these matters and should occasionally receive refresher courses or updated training as security processes evolve inside your company.